Waco to receive $1.5 million federal grant for violence prevention

 People are also reading…

-Suzii Paynter March, CEO of Prosper Waco, said in a press release that Waco Police Chief Sheryl Victorian brought community organizations together a few months ago, and they’re ready to work together to prevent violence.
+Prosper Waco CEO Suzii Paynter March said in a press release that Waco Police Chief Sheryl Victorian brought community organizations together a few months ago, and they are ready to work together to prevent violence.

 “Violence is a thief; it steals vitality and the strength of the future. … So many in Waco have a heart for curbing violence and crime.
 As a backbone organization, Prosper Waco is ready to support community partners for a strong response,” March said in a statement.

-Waco Police Chief Sheryl Victorian said in the same release that the grant will continue the work the community has already done with the police department to keep Waco safe.
+Victorian said in the press release that the grant will continue the work the community has already done with the police department to keep Waco safe.

+Waco's grant is part of $100 million in Community Violence Intervention and Prevention Initiative funding the DOJ announced this week.

+March said rather than creating all new initiatives and programs, Prosper Waco can work with a range of organizations already targeting community wellness.
+By supporting smaller organizations and bringing them together to do mutually reinforcing activities, the work of one organization can complement the others involved, March said.